Audience menu for:

 Students will need access to specific stains and tissues.
 Full-service histology labs, with access to a variety of stains, will have everything the student needs.
 Students employed by dermatology labs may need to have access to a partnering institution willing to provide access to required stains and tissues.

-Students are required to submit copies of high school and/or college transcripts demonstrating the successful completion of biology, chemistry, and math.
-Offical transcripts or unoffical copies of your records from the institution[s] are accepted.
-Unofficial copies are preferred.
+Students are required to submit official copies of high school and/or college transcripts demonstrating the successful completion of biology and math.
+These transcripts should be included with your application or mailed to Harford Community College, attn: Histotechnology-CET.

 Students have both a clinical mentor at the lab at which they work and an assigned online mentor, employed by the College, to teach theory.
-As a clinical mentor, your primary responsibilites are to assist the student in developing skills according to specified compentencies in the student handbook; to conduct a quick reveiw of assignments prior to the student sending the assignments to the online mentor for grading; and to help the student stay on a ten-month schedule for program completion.
+As a clinical mentor, your primary responsibilities are to assist the student in developing skills according to specified competencies in the student handbook; to conduct a quick review of assignments prior to the student sending the assignments to the online mentor for grading; and to help the student stay on a ten-month schedule for program completion.
 (Students in online classes often fall behind in course work, because they are not in contact with other classmates.
-Therefore, your encouragment will be invaluable to maintain a schedule.)
+Therefore, your encouragement will be invaluable to maintain a schedule.)

-Students may take courses at other community colleges or universities.
+Students may take the courses at other community colleges or universities.
 Before taking courses, students must request the approval of the program director at HTOnline@Harford.edu.
-Harford Community College, Continuing Education and Training, offers Math for Healthcare Careers, Introduction to Chemistry, and Anatomy and Physiology (which meets biology prerequisite), through Ed2Go.
+Harford Community College, Continuing Education and Training, offers Introduction to Chemistry and Introduction to Biology, through Ed2Go.

 Harford Community College